Mrsarthk-patel/Mrsarthk-patel/README.md

 🔭 I’m currently working on Microsoft Click Quality Analyst as a vendor through HCL Tech.

-🌱 I’m currently learning Machine Learning with Python other Data Science practices.
+🌱 I’m currently learning Machine Learning with Python and other Data Science practices.

 💬 Ask me about Data Analysis, Data Intelligence, Engineering and Data Science.